Daniel Santos (fighter)

-Daniel "Willycat" Santos (born March 12, 1995) is a Brazilian professional mixed martial artist currently competing in the Featherweight division of the Ultimate Fighting Championship (UFC).
+Daniel Gustavo Gonzaga Santos (born March 12, 1995) is a Brazilian professional mixed martial artist currently competing in the Featherweight division of the Ultimate Fighting Championship (UFC).

 Early life and background

-Daniel Santos was born on March 12, 1995, in Uberlândia, Minas Gerais, Brazil.
+Santos was born in Uberlândia, Minas Gerais, Brazil.
 He later relocated to São Paulo, where he trained under the Chute Boxe Diego Lima team.
-Before turning professional, Santos competed in amateur Muay Thai and MMA bouts.
+Before turning professional, he lived in rural Brazil and worked in agriculture.
+He holds a black grade in Muay Thai from Kickboxing Academy and a purple belt in Brazilian jiu‑jitsu, and he competed in ten amateur Muay Thai bouts, winning all of them.
+Santos has cited Charles Oliveira, Thomas Almeida, and Fedor Emelianenko as key influences on his career.

+Santos began training in mixed martial arts in 2011 after being inspired by a televised Anderson Silva fight.
+Early in his training, he earned the nickname Willycat after performing an unusually high sprawl that made it difficult for partners to take him down; his coach compared the movement to a cat, referencing the ThunderCats character.

 Professional mixed martial arts career

 Early career

-Santos began his professional MMA career competing in regional Brazilian promotions, where he quickly built a strong record that led to his signing with the UFC.
+Santos began his professional career competing in regional Brazilian promotions, where he captured a Fatality Arena title in Rio de Janeiro and built the record that eventually led to his signing with the UFC.